10x-Engineers/cv32e40p/README.md

    git clone https://github.com/10x-Engineers/core-v-verif.git
    ```
    Checkout to the Bf16_Optimized branch.
-2. Navigate to the (`core-v-cores`) folder and clone [this](https://github.com/10x-Engineers/cv32e40p/tree/BF16_Optimized) repository in it.
+2. Navigate to the `core-v-cores` folder and clone [this](https://github.com/10x-Engineers/cv32e40p/tree/BF16_Optimized) repository in it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Running a simple program
 If you have verilator and gtkwave installed, move to the steps below.
 If not then install verilator from [here](https://verilator.org/guide/latest/install.html).
 Install gtkwave from [here](https://sourceforge.net/projects/gtkwave/)

-1. Tests for cv32e40p are located in (`cv32e40p/tests/programs/custom`).
-To run a simple test with BF16 custom instructions, we will run the scrap test present in (`cv32e40p/tests/programs/custom/scrap`).
+1. Tests for cv32e40p are located in `core-v-verif/cv32e40p/tests/programs/custom`.
+To run a simple test with BF16 custom instructions, we will run the scrap test present in `cv32e40p/tests/programs/custom/scrap`.
 For that, use the command:
 ```sh
    make test TEST=scrap
 ```
 This test runs all BF16 instructions one after the other.
-2. To view the waveform, navigate to (`cv32e40p/tests/programs/custom/scrap`) and run the command:
+2. To view the waveform, navigate to `cv32e40p/tests/programs/custom/scrap` and run the command:
 ```sh
 gtkwave verilator_tb.vcd
 ```
-For other make options, check out (`Available Test Programs`) in the (`Readme`) [here](https://github.com/10x-Engineers/core-v-verif/tree/master/mk)
+For other make options, check out `Available Test Programs` in the `Readme` [here](https://github.com/10x-Engineers/core-v-verif/tree/master/mk)

 <!-- USAGE EXAMPLES -->
 ## Usage